Skip to main content

 Community property in Texas means that if a married couple owns an asset such as a house, and this house was purchased during their marriage, both parties equally own that house or asset.

-8. How does child support work in Texas?
+8. How is child support calculated in Texas?

 Child support in Texas is calculated by the percentage of income and number of children.
 These numbers are based on a net income of $7500 per month or less.
 Here is the breakdown of what to expect;